Althorp: Modern history

 Since the 1990s Charles Spencer has done much to increase the revenue earned by the estate to keep it running.
 The annual Althorp Literary Festival was founded in 2003.
-The heir apparent is Charles' son Louis Frederick John Spencer (born 1994).
+The heir apparent is Charles' son Louis Spencer, Viscount Althorp (born 1994).
 Charles has expressed concerns about the future of the estate and whether Louis might be forced to sell it.
 In 2005 Charles endorsed a furniture collection of replicas from the house, known as the Althorp Living History Collection.

 In 2009 a major restoration of the roof, stonework and the mathematical tiles that clad the building was undertaken.
 Approximately £10 million was spent on repairing the roof alone.
 In 2010 an auction of over 700 items from Althorp's attics and cellars, as well as a Rubens and other notable works, achieved £21 million.